GaryHostt/beginner_ERP_OIC/README.md

 - Use the sample REST endpoint
 - Explore where else you can go with ERP integrations

+## Outline

+- Create an Account in ERP
+- Enable REST access for your ERP user
+- Webhooks
+- Trigger Adapters
+- ERP Event integrations

 ## Part 1 - Create an Account in ERP

 If you find there's a lack of sufficient details in Part 1, consult [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration/blob/master/README.md), where we create an Order in ERP in an identical fashion.